btarg/requiem-vault/GM/First Session/Library/Blue Flame.md

 ### 3. **Study the Flame**

-The players can take time to study the Blue Flame, learning more about its nature and the risks of interacting with it.
-This requires a series of skill checks to gather information.

-#### **Skill Checks**

-- **Arcana (Intelligence):** To analyse the magical properties of the flame.
-- **Investigation (Intelligence):** To examine the surrounding area for clues about the flame's origin.
-- **History (Intelligence):** To recall any relevant lore about similar phenomena.
+Players will make a [[Stats#🧠 Wisdom|Wisdom]] check against DC 15.
 #### **Successes**

 - **1 Success:** The players learn that the flame is responsible for the "leaking" of Ichor onto its surroundings, and that destroying it will probably defeat the remaining [[Ichor Wraith]]s.
+The **Draw List** is unlocked, although the players will not immediately become familiar with any of the spells.
 - **2 Successes:** The players discover that the flame is vulnerable to [[Elements#💥 Force|💥 Force]].
+The player studying the flame will become Familiar with a random spell from the Draw List:
+	- As hundreds of spells shoot past in your mind, you quickly catch a glimpse of what you're sure is the rune for *(Random spell)*.
+You happen to already be Familiar with this spell from your time studying magic, and you share your knowledge with the party.
 - **3 Successes:** The players uncover a method to stabilise the flame temporarily, making it safer to Draw from or destroy **(all DCs reduced by -2 for the next attempt).**
 	- You are fairly certain that by negating a portion of the Flame's power with [[Elements#🌌 Void|🌌 Void]] damage, you could make any further interactions significantly less dangerous. *(Applying Void damage once reduces interaction DCs by 2).*

 #### **Failures**